Probability distributions for kinetic roughening in the Kardar-Parisi-Zhang growth with long-range temporal and spatial correlations: Basic methods and concepts

 where $\mu$ is the mean value and $\sigma$ is the standard deviation. $S = 0$ means the distribution is symmetric, $S > 0$ is called as the positive skewness representing the distribution incline to left, on the contrary, $S < 0$ is negative skewness, and the distribution inclines to right.

 Kurtosis ($K$) is another important statistic, which could describe the steepness of distribution,

-$K = 3$ represents the normal distribution, $K < 3$ means the distribution is more smooth than the normal distribution, and $K > 3$ indicates the distribution exhibits more steep than the normal one.
+$K = 3$ represents the normal distribution, $K < 3$ means the distribution is lower and fatter than the normal distribution, and $K > 3$ indicates the distribution exhibits taller and thinner than the normal one.
 According to measuring $S$ and $K$, one could compare a given distribution from a normal case and then estimate its specific form.